saleor/saleor-storefront/README.md

 See the [public demo](http://pwa.getsaleor.com) of Saleor Storefront!

 Or launch the demo on a free Heroku instance.
-Note that you have to set the `API_URI` environment variable to point to the Saleor GraphQL API.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)